ibm-cloud-docs/containers/cs_why.md

 ## Comparison of free and standard clusters
 {: #cluster_types}

 You can create one free cluster or any number of standard clusters.
-Try out free clusters to get familiar and test a few Kubernetes capabilities, or create standard clusters to use the full capabilities of Kubernetes to deploy apps.
+Try out free clusters to get familiar with a few Kubernetes capabilities, or create standard clusters to use the full capabilities of Kubernetes to deploy apps.
 {:shortdesc}

 |Characteristics|Free clusters|Standard clusters|